 FOR MEDICAL USE ONLY.
-KEEP OUT OF THE REACH OF CHILDREN AND ANIMALS.". - (5) The length of time it typically takes for the product to take effect. - (6) For edible cannabis-infused products, the disclosure of ingredients, possible allergens, nutritional fact panel, and a standard symbol indicating that the product contains cannabis. - (7) The batch number and the harvest number from which the cannabis originates. - (8) The name of the qualified patient. - (9) The name of the physician who issued the written certification. - (10) The recommended dose according to the written certification. - (c) All cannabis products purchased in medical cannabis centers shall be placed in child-resistant exit packaging before leaving the medical cannabis center. - (d) The Department shall adopt rules to do, at a minimum, all of the following:
+KEEP OUT OF THE REACH OF CHILDREN AND ANIMALS.". - (5) The length of time it typically takes for the product to take effect. - (6) For edible cannabis-infused products, the disclosure of ingredients, possible allergens, nutritional fact panel, and a standard symbol indicating that the product contains cannabis. - (c) All cannabis products purchased in medical cannabis centers shall be placed in child-resistant exit packaging before leaving the medical cannabis center. - (d) The Department shall adopt rules to do, at a minimum, all of the following: